-Keep in mind that someone has to be paid to slice, shred, chop, form, and package food items such as sliced or shredded cheese, pre-formed meat patties or veggie patties, cube meats, chop or shred veggies, etc. to make foods go farther.
-Convenience costs money.
+Someone has to be paid to slice, shred, chop, form, and package food items such as sliced or shredded cheese, pre-formed meat patties or veggie patties, cube meats, chop or shred veggies, etc. Convenience costs money.
 Personally, I prefer to pay myself and I found ways to do those jobs in MINUTES.

 Meat: into bite-sized pieces and make stir fries, casseroles, soups, stews, etc.

 Storage Containers: If you use plastic containers for leftovers, you will know that all plastic containers either crack or show scratch marks.
 Add the fact that finding matching tops to plastic containers drives me nuts.
 Additionally, many of the tops for plastic containers that I had in the freezer broke if I tried to open the container before the food items inside thawed.

 When I did all the research for saving money in the kitchen, I realized that I had completely overlooked storage of food items.
 Shame on me!